You can join the club or renew your membership at any of our monthly meetings.

 The WPMC newsletter • Nine monthly WPMC meetings • Free participation in WPMC walks • Fee discount for WPMC forays

-Renewal for 2021 is currently free.
+All 2020 members were automatically given free renewal for 2021.
 If you wish to continue receiving the hardcopy of the newsletter for 2021 you need to select that option and pay the $5 fee.

 If any current members choose to voluntarily submit dues for 2021, we will gladly use those contributions to support WPMC’s programs and events.